RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

 # How to use this training course material?

-The learning objective of this Foundational Training course is to instill confidence among System Builders with reference to Rapid Platform features.
+The learning objective of this Foundational Training course is to instil confidence among System Builders with reference to Rapid Platform features.

 This course is structured across the following modules: